carbon-language/carbon-lang/llvm/docs/TestingGuide.rst

  Some error messages may be substituted to allow different spellings based on the host platform.

-   The following error codes are currently supported: ENOENT, EISDIR.
+   The following error codes are currently supported:
+   ENOENT, EISDIR, EINVAL, EACCES.

    Example: ``Linux %errc_ENOENT: No such file or directory``